I'm Mitzi.

 My Story

 After nearly three decades as a college professor and going head-to-head with a debilitating health crisis, I felt called to move outside of the confines of the four walls of a classroom to facilitate expansion in the school of life.
-I am a Transformational Guide, Executive English Coach and the host of The Blessons Podcast.
-I work with people to help them go after their desires, self-actualize, improve their life skills and extract powerful lessons & blessings from life experiences to live their true potential.
+I help people go after their desires, self-actualize, improve their life skills and extract powerful lessons & blessings from life experiences to live their true potential.
+It's difficult to watch people pine away over an elusive dream life, when you could be living it now.

 Mitzi Campbell, M.A.